Democratic-led House Ways and Means Committee votes to release materials on Trump's taxes to the public - KVIA

 Democratic-led House Ways and Means Committee votes to release materials on Trump’s taxes to the public

-The Democratic-led House Ways and Means Committee voted Tuesday to make public former President Donald Trump’s tax returns once they are redacted for personal information.
+(CNN) -- The Democratic-led House Ways and Means Committee has approved a motion to release the materials surrounding Donald Trump's tax returns to the House of Representatives, clearing the way for those materials to be made public.

 The highly anticipated meeting, which began publicly but quickly entered into a closed, private session, was years in the making but comes as Democrats have just days to act on whether to release the former president's tax returns.
 While there is historic precedent for Ways and Means to release confidential tax information, a decision to put it out to the public would come with intense political fallout as Trump has already declared he is running for president in 2024.